The Musically Fluent Course

 3. Syncopation

-4. Grace notes and spread chords
+4. Grace notes (and spread chords for keyboard, harp etc.)

-5. Tuplets and cross rhythms
+5. Tuplets and cross rhythms — including compositie cross rhythms

-6. Irregular grooves and rhythms
+6. Irregular matrix structures and rhythms

 Tonality - Part 2: advanced